CommissionerGordon/Scheduler/docs/index.md

 * JavaFX
 * Apache Tomcat
 * H2 Database
+* Maven

 ###Java
 We chose Java as our primary programming language because of Java's powerful code-once run everywhere mentality.
 We also chose Java to take advantage of the JavaFX library, which is a library included in the Java Development Kit (JDK) that aids in the creation of graphical user interfaces (GUI).

 If you'd like to learn more about Java, click [here](https://www.java.com/en/about/).

 ###JavaFX
 After some research on JavaFX, we found we could run JavaFX applications in a browser, which would allow us to use our Java code and our existing knowledge of JavaFX to create the web interface.

 If you'd like to learn more about JavaFX, click [here](http://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm#JFXST784).

 ###Apache Tomcat
 Apache Tomcat was chosen over other Java servers, because research showed it to be the most supported, and really well documented.
 It also came with an embeddable version, which allowed us to easily embed a server instance into our application.
 With the tomcat server embedded into the application, we didn’t have to worry about the user needing to setup a standalone server and managing the apps that are installed on the server.

 If you'd like to learn more about Apache Tomcat, click [here](http://tomcat.apache.org/).

 ###H2 Database
 H2 Database was our database of choice, because of it's Java compatibility, it's size, and it's ability to run in embedded mode.
 With the database embedded in the application, we minimize the amount of work the user has to do to run and maintain the application.

 If you'd like to learn more about H2 Database, click [here](http://www.h2database.com/html/main.html).

+###Maven
+Maven is a tool that helps the management of dependencies, as well as helping the build process of the project.
+We chose to use Maven because of it's ability to manage dependencies.
+Together with git, it was and _extremely_ useful tool, as it allowed the team to worry about the project, and not about how they were going to manage all of the dependencies.
+It also helped keep the git repository small, as all of our dependency libraries didn't have to be version controlled.

+If you'd like to learn more about Maven, click [here](https://maven.apache.org/).

 ---